hafsaChy/jsramverk-train-controller/README.md

 ### Starting app
 ```
-# To run the app on http://localhost:9000/frontend/:
+# To run the app on http://localhost:9000/ from frontend/
 python3 -m http.server 9000
 ```